- Connecting premises within sewered areas

 This service is free of charge for a first application, subject to a ceiling which has been approved by the Government.

-Wastewater charges are calculated on the volume of water consumed, with a minimum charge for those using less than 10 M3 per month.
+Wastewater charges are calculated on the volume of water consumed.

 All wastewater outlets, that is, toilet, bathroom, kitchen and laundry discharges are connected to the wastewater system.